TokugawaTakeshi/Yamato-Daiwa-Automation/TemporaryDocumentation/API/ConfigurationFile/Markup/MarkupProcessing.english.md

         span.ProductsList-Item-PriceLabel-Currency $
 ```

-Although the multiple file are supported, you may want to prepare single file with all data:
+Although the multiple files are supported, the storing of all dummy data in the single file is completely normal for
+  this situation:

 ```yaml
 projectBuilding: